Sawfiler

-A saw filer (or saw doctor in Australasia) is a skilled tradesperson within the broader field of the saw trades, which involve the maintenance, repair, and precision setup of industrial saw blades used in sawmills and wood processing operations.
+A saw filer (or saw doctor in Australasia) is a skilled tradesperson within the broader field of the saw trades, which involves the maintenance, repair, and precision setup of industrial saw blades used in sawmills and wood processing operations.
 These saws include bandsaws, circular saws, gang saws, and chipper knives.
 Sawfilers play a critical role in maximizing wood recovery, ensuring safety, and maintaining product quality in modern lumber manufacturing.

 The saw filer's primary work area is called the filing room or saw shop.
 Key responsibilities include inspecting saws, sharpening teeth, shaping gullets, setting kerf, welding cracks, and benching blades—applying tension and level to counteract operational stress.

 History and training

 The saw trades have existed for centuries, evolving alongside the timber industry.
 The role of the saw filer has transitioned from manual hand-filing to a high-precision trade incorporating metallurgy, welding, diagnostics, and computer-controlled machinery.
 With the increasing automation of sawmill processes, saw filers also work with CNC equipment, tensioning systems, and automated grinders.

 In 2022, Reliability Solutions, through Sawfiler.org, launched the first and only U.S. Department of Labor-registered saw filer apprenticeship program in the United States.
 This initiative was created to address the shortage of skilled tradespeople in the industry and provides structured training in both traditional methods and advanced technologies.

 In Canada, the province of British Columbia offers a formal apprenticeship and certification framework under the Industry Training Authority (ITA) through its Saw Trades Program.
 Apprentices progress through levels such as Saw Fitter, Saw Filer, and Benchperson, with each requiring on-the-job hours and in-school training.